 How To Sew Leather On A Sewing Machine

-The first step in learning how to sew leather on a sewing machine is testing out your materials.
-You might want to start with a simple project like a belt or bag.
-This way, you know whether your sewing machine is suitable for the job.
+The first step in learning how to sew leather on a sewing machine is testing your materials.
+You might want to start with a simple project like a belt or bag—this way, you know whether your sewing machine suits the job.

-Once you are happy with your sewing machine, you’ll need to choose the type of needle you want to use.
+Once you are happy with your sewing machine, you must choose the type of needle you want to use.
 There are many types to choose from—some are designed specifically for leather, while others work just fine.
 Select the one that suits your needs best.

 Next, pick your thread color and gauge.
 Your thread must match the thickness of the leather you are working with.
 For example, if you are making a bag, you’ll probably want thicker threads for the main body of the bag.
 But thinner threads for the handles.

 Finally, you’ll need to pick a pattern.
 Patterns come in a variety of sizes, shapes, and colors.
-Some patterns are specific to certain types of sewing machines, while others are universal.
+Some patterns are specific to certain sewing machines, while others are universal.
 You’ll find plenty of free patterns online, or you could buy a book or magazine.
 Whatever you do, don’t go cheap.
-Good quality books and magazines tend to be expensive, but they will save you lots of time and frustration down the track.
+Good quality books and magazines are expensive but will save you time and frustration.

 Step 1: Clipping Leather Sections Together

-If you want to add some extra style to your leather projects, we have great news for you.
+We have great news for you if you want to add some extra style to your leather projects.
 You can now attach leather sections using binder clips.
 All you’ll need are binder clips and some leather.
-Now, it might seem like a lot of work, but once you start clipping away, it gets much easier.
+It might seem like a lot of work, but once you start clipping away, it gets much easier.
 Here’s how to do it:

 - Start by lining up your leather pieces.
-If you don’t know where to begin, just cut out one section of leather.
-Then place it next to another piece of leather.
+If you don’t know where to begin, just cut out one leather section.
+Then, place it next to another piece of leather.
 Continue doing this until you have enough leather pieces to do your project.

 - Once you have enough leather pieces, take a look at your layout.
 Make sure there aren’t any holes or tears.